Tim Niemier: Origami Paddler

 Tim first designed and launched a foldable standup paddle board in 2012 called the Origami Paddler at the website Origamipaddler.com.
 This first version relied on a combination of a hinge and strap to fold and secure the board.
 Tim redesigned and relaunched the Origami Paddler using the same site domain in summer of 2020 on Kickstarter, which rapidly grew to become one of the top Kickstarter campaigns of all time, despite the global COVID-19 pandemic, with over 8,000 backers pledging over 3.8 million dollars.
 The new design can be used as a standup paddle board or kayak with three hollow plastic hulls connected by a unique modular hinge and locking system that allows the Origami Paddler to fold open and closed or be secured in "paddle mode".
 The Origami Paddler is suggested for use in flat, calm water with a capacity of 250 lbs.
 Its total weight is composed of three 15 pound hulls.
 Its dimensions allow it to be ground-shipped in the US and to fit in the trunk space of most compact cars.
 Tim has stated his goal to be environmentally responsible with plastic manufacturing, sources, and waste streams.

 In July 2022, the company entered receivership due to unfulfilled orders and persistent manufacturing challenges, such as broken hinges and hull leakages from mold holes and seams.
 Additional complications emerged from issues with shipping, including disordered shipments and inadequate packaging.
 At the time, the company was led by CEO Tim Niemier and CFO Paul Hoyt.
 The strategic focus shifted towards the development of new designs and scaling operations, alongside an increase in monthly expenses intended to attract potential investors.
 These strategies involved significant investments in bulk inventory, escalating financial risks and contributing to the company's financial instability.

 On July 15, 2022, the company entered receivership and came under the control of a court-appointed receiver.
 Subsequently, Origami Paddler was acquired by another company.

 Currently

-Niemier now lives in Bellingham, Washington where he continues creating new kayak and stand up paddleboard designs, provide business consulting services and speaking.
+Niemier now lives in Bellingham, Washington, where he continues to create new kayak and stand up paddleboard designs.
+He also offers business consulting services and speaking.
 Niemier's personal goal remains the same, “To put a billion butts in boats.”